 When an employee has multiple forms of documentation, they can attempt to submit a receipt more than once.
 This will usually be attempted through different management channels, if possible.

 This is something a T&E policy cannot account for, as the multiple receipts may be ‘in policy’.
-If your expense policy is entered into a line-by-line expense app, however, it can send an alert when an expense is suspected of being entered multiple times.
+If your expense policy is entered into a real-time expense app, however, it can send an alert when an expense is suspected of being entered multiple times.
 Otherwise, you’re relying on someone who will be checking a large number of receipts to catch someone in the act.

 3. Personal expenses

 Like fictitious expenses, you can’t mistake personal expenses for basic human error.
 Employees will often make the expense look like a business expense.
 Again, such employees may be found to be spending more than they should in an audit, or the nature of their expense will be flagged by their company’s expense app.
-But your policy can state clearly how much employees are expected to spend, what they can spend it on and when they can spend it.
+But your policy can state clearly how much employees are expected to spend, what they can spend it on, and when they can spend it.

 Get your free customizable T&E Policy template!